 Chaam Dance during Mustang Tiji festival in Lo Manthang.

 Mustang Tiji festival is one of the most well-known and revered festivals in Upper Mustang.
 It is a time of celebration and religious pilgrimage for the people of Mustang.
 The festival initially began as a religious ceremony, to ward off obstacles and suffering that might befall the country.
-Later it has also come to symbolize the hope and strength of the people of Mustang.
+Later it also came to symbolize the hope and strength of the people of Mustang.

 Mustang lies in the rain shadows of the Himalayas and has environmental difficulties, yet its situation along the main salt trade route made it a highly prized location regularly invaded by neighboring states.
-So, Tiji Festival is a fervent prayer by the King and Queen for peace and stability in Mustang.
+So, the Tiji Festival is a fervent prayer by the King and Queen for peace and stability in Mustang.
 You can also read our blog about the history of the Tiji festival.
-The Mustang Tiji festival trek provides such a great opportunity to involve with local peoples and see their culture, and traditions in this historical land.
+The Mustang Tiji festival trek provides such a great opportunity to be involved with local peoples and see their culture, and traditions in this historical land.

 Mustang Tiji Festival first day: